Cybermedes/hyperjava/README.md

 ### How to run

-On the terminal, just type the `command below to` package the whole application into a jar file with all the dependencies.
+On your terminal, if you have Maven installed on your machine, just type the command below to package the projects into a jar file with all the dependencies included.

 ```bash
 mvn package assembly:single
 ```

-The packaged file will be:
+The packaged file will be at:

-`target\hyperjava-1.0.0-jar-with-dependencies.jar`
+`target/hyperjava-1.0.0-jar-with-dependencies.jar`

-You can rename this jar for a shorter name if you want.
+You can rename this jar for any name you want.

-The jar file has a `Main` class with an intro message with a list of the projects available and `commands to run` a specific project.
+This jar file has a `Main` class already defined as classpath.
+So you can run the command down below to read an intro message with a list of the projects available and the templates for commands to run a specific project.

 ```bash
 java -jar [name].jar
 ```

 ## List of projects:

-More information about what each project does and the objectives, click on the links below.
+More information about what each project does and their stage implementations, available on the links below.

 - `com.asciimirror`: ASCII Mirror (https://hyperskill.org/projects/260)
 - `com.battleship`: Battleship with Java (https://hyperskill.org/projects/383?track=12)